uds-se/FormatFuzzer/README.md

 The `parse` function receives as an argument the buffer at the current position of the file and must then return which value would have to be returned by the current call to `rand_int()` in order to generate this exact file configuration.

+## Authors

+FormatFuzzer was designed and written by Rafael Dutra <rafael.dutra@cispa.saarland>.

+The concept of a fuzzer compiler was introduced by Rahul Gopinath <rahul.gopinath@cispa.saarland> and Andreas Zeller <zeller@cispa.saarland>.

 ## Copyright

 FormatFuzzer is copyright (c) 2020 by CISPA Helmholtz Center for Information Security.
 The following licenses apply: